Bhagyashree-v/heap-sort-descending-/README.md

  CHALLENGES FACED:
  ->i.Rearranging the elements into descending order.
  ->ii.Build heap into rearranging order.
- ->iii.Solving problem iby using arithmetic operateros.
+ ->iii.Solving problem by using arithmetic operateros.
  ->iv.By calling maximum heapify on the reduced heap LEARNT FROM THIS ASSAIGNMENT:
     1.using command line arguments in java.